jarmokivekas/sewing/shoulder harness, yolk/shoulder harness, yolk.md

 	- [kit bag](../kit%20bag/chest%20pack.svg) compatible

 I've used this for example with

 - [[backpacbackpack, daypack, large]
 - [backpack, small, rolltop, utility shoulder strap]
 - Savotta Jääkäri XL, with some additional modules to the ruck frame

+# CAD files

+All the pattern images are available as a .svg vector file here: [shoulder harness, yolk.svg](shoulder%20harness,%20yolk.svg).
+The pattern is drawn to scale.

 # Materials